A wolf in sheep’s clothing: Is NDC really a social democratic party?

 Besides, other forms of social protection aim at long-term development and allowing people to move permanently out of poverty (Babajanian et al., 2014).

 Suffice it to emphasise that long-term goals include improving opportunities for inclusive growth, human capital development, equity and social stability.
-Some social protection programmes intend to be transformative, supporting equity, empowerment and human rights.
+Some social protection programmes are intended to be transformative, supporting equity, empowerment and human rights.

-Some experts however contend that social protection is not only designed to alleviate poverty but also to transform lives, through implementation of policies and programmes that normalise the inequalities.
+Some experts, however, contend that social protection is not only designed to alleviate poverty but also to transform lives, through the implementation of policies and programmes that normalise the inequalities.

 In light of the above, we can conclude that social intervention is an investment in human capital which increases capacities and the accumulation of productive assets.